Many students get part-time jobs, take longer than 4 years to finish

 The journalism major picked up a second major in English so he could take special writing classes.
-He also has worked for the campus newspaper and took a semester off to intern with a daily newspaper.
+He also has worked as an online tutor for GED prep website and for the campus newspaper and took a semester off to intern with a daily newspaper.
 He works 30 hours a week and will graduate without debt.

 “You need to think about your school and the pathway you’re going to take,” Montes says.
 “There are so many different ways to get an education these days.”

 Hundreds of thousands of high school seniors are surfing the Web and poring over catalogs to figure out where they’re going to college.
 But many will base the decision on some traditional assumptions that aren’t necessarily true.

 Most 18- and 19-year-olds starting college will take more than four years to graduate and will work at least part-time while in college, and many will earn credit from more than one school.
 And they shouldn’t count on multiplying their first year’s expenses by four to approximate a final price tag.

 Among traditional-age college students — those who entered postsecondary education at 18 or 19 — only 45% finished in four years, according to Department of Education data, says Jacqueline King, director of the Center for Policy Analysis for the American Council on Education.

 King says that’s related to a number of factors: About 80% of undergraduates work, and taking fewer than 12 to 15 credit hours a semester is common.

 One reason many of the college-going norms have shifted is that the college-going demographics have expanded, King says.